ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 We can use these pairs to identify new edges to append to existing structures.
-Bitwise `&` gives us the "intersection" of two structures, i.e. any edges that are in both structures.
+Bitwise `&` gives us the "intersection" of two structures, i.e. any edges which are in both structures.
 When `&`'ing an arbitrary structure against our "pair" structures, there are three possible outcomes:
 * Neither of the edges of the pair are in the arbitrary structure.
 This results in the empty structure represented by 0.